-If the answer is yes to any of the questions above and you believe you deserve a pay rise, do not be afraid to ask for one.
+If the answer is yes to any of the questions above and you believe you deserve a pay rise, then don’t be afraid to ask for one.

-The important thing is to take step back and reflect on your performance over the past 12 months.
-While it is easy to get caught up in the things you’ve done well, its vital you focus on the things that have not gone so well.
+The important thing is to take a step back and reflect on your performance over the past 12 months.
+While it is easy to get caught up in the things you’ve done well, it’s vital you focus on the things that haven’t gone so well.

-As we will see, planning and carefully choosing the right moment to pop the question will increase the chances of success, however, you need to ensure that if there are any areas you drastically need to improve in, you must do so before asking for more money in your pocket at the end of each month.
+As we will see, planning and carefully choosing the right moment to ask will increase the chances of success, however, you need to ensure that if there are any areas you drastically need to improve in, you must do so before asking for more money in your pocket at the end of each month.

 Salary calculators such as CPL’s Salary Guide for 2021, are very helpful tools that can assist you in finding out how much you should be getting paid for the work you do.

 If your work directly affects sales for the company, it is also a good idea to get an estimate of how much the company benefits from having you on the team.